xdamah/swagger-xdamah-examples/main-examples/README.md

-If interested can also go into more-examples folder later to understand what other features are also there for a more complete picture.
+If interested can also go into [More Examples](../more-examples/README.md)   folder later to understand what other features are also there for a more complete picture.